Vulnerability-Based Optimal Grid Defense Strategies for Enhancing Cyber-Physical Energy System Resilience: Introduction

 \section{Introduction}

 The ongoing transformation towards net-zero emissions, decentralization, and digitalization makes distribution systems integral to power generation and supply.
 Integrating information and communication technologies (ICT) is evolving these systems into cyber-physical energy systems (CPES).
-While this facilitates coordination of new flexibility, it also introduces vulnerabilities related to high-impact-low-probability (HILP) events, triggered by deliberate attacks or extreme weather.
+While this facilitates coordination of new flexibility, it also introduces vulnerabilities related to high-impact-low-probability (HILP) events~\cite{Braun.2024}, triggered by deliberate attacks, such as the 2015 Ukraine blackout \cite{Liang.2017}, or extreme weather.

 Enhancing the resilience of future CPES requires understanding these vulnerabilities and developing effective remedial measures.
 Mathematical bilevel optimization is a recognized approach for identifying HILP events in power systems \cite{Salmeron.2004, Zhao.2013, Abedi.2021, Ding.2017} and has been extended to CPES \cite{Castillo.2019}.
 The upper level maximizes damage to the power system under constrained attack resources, targeting components, and anticipating the grid operator’s remedial actions.
-The optimal attack represents the worst-case scenario, while critical attack scenarios (CAS) encompass the second to $n$-th best solutions.
+The optimal attack represents the worst-case scenario, while critical attack scenarios (CASs) encompass the second to $n$-th best solutions.
 The lower level minimizes damage based on upper-level decisions, typically through an optimal power flow (OPF) formulation.

 The literature describes mathematical trilevel models with an additional upper-level defender, allocating defense resources to protect a set of critical components from attacks \cite{Alguacil.2014, Yuan.2014, Wu.2017, Li.2024b}.
 This adds another layer of complexity to an intricate optimization problem.
 Existing approaches, such as implicit enumeration algorithms \cite{Alguacil.2014} and column-and-constraint generation algorithms (CCGA) \cite{Yuan.2014, Wu.2017, Li.2024b}, require solving the trilevel model multiple times for different defense budgets and load cases.